MicrosoftDocs/CommunityToolkit/docs/maui/layouts/DockLayout.md

 DockLayout.SetDockPosition(button, DockPosition.Top);
 ```

-Alternatively, `DockLayout` contains a fluent-style `Add(IView, DockPosition)` method that adds a child view to the layout container and sets it's docking position.
+Alternatively, `DockLayout` contains a fluent-style `Add(IView, DockPosition)` method that adds a child view to the layout container and sets its docking position.

 ```csharp
 var dockLayout = new DockLayout();